Deeptig9138/DSA-in-CPP/Basics/Patterns/Reverse Triangle Pattern/README.md

            3 3
              4
 ```
-This pattern can also be created using numbers or characters.
-Check inverted_triangle1 and inverted_triangle2.
+This pattern can also be created using characters.
+Check inverted_triangle1.

 ## Program Logic Explanation